 In terms of ministerial formation Maurice Elliott believes in vibrant churches, effective leadership, biblical preaching and personal spiritual development.
 He is a member of the Standing Committee, the Covenant Council, the Commission on Ministry and the Anglican Affairs Working Group.
-He serves on the Board of 'Arrow Ireland' and is a member of the Chapter of Christ Church Cathedral.
-He holds memberships of the Academy of Homiletics and the Evangelical Theological Society, is a visiting lecturer at Ming Hua Theological College, Hong Kong, and is the elected representative on behalf of the Church of Ireland to the Meissen Commission.
+He is a Canon of Christ Church Cathedral and serves on the Board.
+He holds memberships of the Academy of Homiletics and the Evangelical Theological Society, and currently serves as a member of the Anglican Communion Theological Commission and was a representative to the Global Christian Forum.
+He has been a visiting lecturer at Ming Hua Theological College, Hong Kong, and is the elected representative on behalf of the Church of Ireland to the Meissen Commission.